XXhaos/store-scraper/README.md

 ### Resuming after interruptions

 `scripts/crawl.py` caches normalized records to a SQLite database (`catalog-cache.db` by default) so you can restart the crawler after a network outage or reboot without losing progress.
-Tune the behaviour with:
+Tune the behavior with:

 * `--cache-db PATH_OR_URL` — choose where the cache is stored (file path or SQLAlchemy URL).
 * `--no-cache` — disable caching for the current run.